LakmaliPalihakkara/MDEV1005_Assignment4/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-use the following command to run the app:

-flutter run --no-sound-null-safety

 API used to get weather information is from [OpenWeather](https://home.openweathermap.org/api_keys).

+In case of any difficulties while running the application use below command to run the app:

+`flutter run --no-sound-null-safety`